alextrejoc/GutMicrobialMetabolites_Lipidomics_MCItoAD/Code/README.md

 # Code folder
-This directory contains R and Python scripts used for the machine learning workflow described in the article *Gut Microbial Metabolites and Lipidomics for the prediction of Mild Cognitive Impairment to Alzheimer’s Disease*.
+This directory contains R and Python scripts used for the machine learning workflow described in the article *Microbiota-Derived Metabolites and Lipidomics in MCI-to-Alzheimer’s Progression: Explainable Machine Learning Insights*.